paulaneesh7/Next.js-LemonSqueezy-Boilerplate/README.md

 # Next.js-LemonSqueezy-Boilerplate

 This project serves as a comprehensive boilerplate for building modern web applications with Next.js, incorporating user authentication, database management, and payment processing via Lemon Squeezy.
 It's designed to be a robust starting point for a SaaS application.
+(Personal use as of now)

 This is a Next.js project bootstrapped with `create-next-app`.